cbg15589/carnd-term1/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The model was able to correctly guess all of the 12 traffic signs, which gives an accuracy of 100%.
 This compares favorably to the accuracy on the test set of 98.266%.

 While finding new examples, I wanted to know if the model has problems with any specific traffic sign, then I could find examples of it.
 To study this, I calculated the precision and recall for each sign.
-A high precision for a specific sign means that the proportion of false positives against true positives is low, and a high recall means that proportion of false neagatives is low.
+A high precision for a specific sign, means that the proportion of false positives against true positives is low, and a high recall means that proportion of false negatives is low.

 Below are the results for each dataset:

 ![alt text][image20]

-As we can see, looking at the validation and test dataset, the model has some problems detecting some of the signals.
-For example, sing number 23 has a precision of 0.92, which is quite low comapared to the average 0.993.
-It would be interesting to explore this signals, that the model fails to predict, to see if this is because of the specific signal or other reasons. for example, it could be that most of the images for that type of signal are very dark, and the model struggles with dark images.
+As we can see, looking at the validation and test dataset results, the model has some problems detecting some of the signals.
+For example, sign number 23 has a precision of 0.92 on the validation set, which is quite low comapared to the average 0.993.
+It would be interesting to explore these signals that the model fails to predict, to see if this is because of the specific signal or other reasons.
+For example, it could be that most of the images for that type of signal are very dark, and the model struggles with dark images.

 ### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction and identify where in your code softmax probabilities were outputted.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)